JennyViannay/Checkpoint3_Node_2021/README.md

 The project comes with a boilerplate, _nearly_ already configured.
 (Eslint and Prettier)

-n the project directory, you can run different scripts:
+In the project directory, you can run different scripts:

 - `npm run dev` : Runs the app in the development mode using `nodemon` on port 8000 by default.
 You can change it by creating a `PORT` variable in your `.env` file.
 (You should create this file)
 - `npm start`: Runs the app in production mode.
 This will **not re-start when you write your code !**